Entrance Examinations & Merit Awards 2022 Entry

 - Microsoft Word

-The closing date for applications is 7 May and after that date Aberystwyth University accounts will be created and details sent to applicants.
-This will enable applicants to login to the exam site in advance, to familiarize themselves with the system.
+- The closing date for applications is 11 February and after that date Aberystwyth University accounts will be created for applicants and details emailed to them.
+This will enable themto login to the exam site in advance, to familiarize themselves with the system.

-Due to the exceptional circumstances enforced on us by the Covid pandemic, we will allow schools/colleges flexibiity to hold the exams within a 5 day period, beginning Monday, 24 May 2021.
-Wherever possible we ask that candidates sit one paper in the morning and the other in the afternoon of the same day.
+Candidates are required to sit one paper in the morning and the other in the afternoon of the same day.
 The exams last for one and a half hours each.

 There is no charge associated with sitting the Entrance Exams, but the University is unable to contribute to any invigilation or room booking costs which may be incurred.